 A good guide is that dogs can control their bladders for the number of hours corresponding to their age in months up to about nine months to a year.
-(Remember, though, that 10 to 12 hours is a long time for anyone to hold it!
-If you doubt that, try it yourself sometime.)
+(Remember, though, that 10 to 12 hours is a long time for anyone to hold it!)
 A 6-month-old pup can reasonably be expected to hold it for about 6 hours.
 Never forget that all puppies are individuals and the timing will differ for each.

 Monitor daily events and your puppy's individual habits when setting up a schedule.
 With very young puppies, you should expect to take the puppy out:

 - First thing in the morning